capacitor-community/vue-cli-plugin-capacitor/README.md

 > Turn your Vue SPA into an Android or iOS app with [Capacitor](https://capacitor.ionicframework.com/)

-**Note: Your app must be created with Vue CLI 3 (`vue create my-app`), not Vue CLI 2 (`vue init webpack my-app`)!**

 ## Install

-Open a terminal in the directory of a Vue CLI 3 project, or create one with `vue create my-app`, and run the following command:
+Open a terminal in the directory of a Vue CLI 3/4 project, or create one with `vue create my-app`, and run the following command:

 ```bash
 vue add @nklayman/capacitor